gneas/kickstarter-analysis/README.md

 ## Overview of Project

-The overall Kickstarter project was to help someone named Louise start a crowdfunding campaign to fund her play Fever.
+The overall Kickstarter project was to help someone named Louise start a crowdfunding campaign to fund her play *Fever*.

 ### Purpose